 - the foreign judgment is not final and conclusive.
-A final judgment is one that is final in the court in which the judgment was made and may not be re-adjudicated by the same court; - the foreign court did not have jurisdiction over the parties.
+A final judgment is one that is final in the court in which the judgment was made and may not be re-adjudicated by the same court; - b) the foreign court did not have jurisdiction over the parties.
 A foreign judgment is only enforceable if the foreign court had jurisdiction according to English principles of private international law.
-It is not sufficient if the foreign court had jurisdiction according to its own legal rules; - c) the judgment is contrary to the public policy of England; - d) the foreign judgment offends the principles of natural justice or substantial justice enshrined in the English legal system; for example, if the defendant was not given due notice of the original proceedings (with the result that judgment was obtained in default) or was not given a fair opportunity to be heard; - e) the judgment was fraudulently obtained; - recognition of the foreign judgment would result in the contravention of the Human Rights Act 1998; - g) the judgment imposes a fine or a penalty upon the judgment debtor; or - there exists a previous final and conclusive judgment of a competent foreign or English court with sufficient jurisdiction that conflicts with the judgment that is being sought to be enforced.
+It is not sufficient if the foreign court had jurisdiction according to its own legal rules; - c) the judgment is contrary to the public policy of England; - the foreign judgment offends the principles of natural justice or substantial justice enshrined in the English legal system; for example, if the defendant was not given due notice of the original proceedings (with the result that judgment was obtained in default) or was not given a fair opportunity to be heard; - e) the judgment was fraudulently obtained; - f) recognition of the foreign judgment would result in the contravention of the Human Rights Act 1998; - g) the dispute in question should be submitted to the determination of the courts of another country; - h) the judgment imposes a fine or a penalty upon the judgment debtor; and - there exists a previous final and conclusive judgment of a competent foreign or English court with sufficient jurisdiction that conflicts with the judgment that is being sought to be enforced.